-Category SDG's contribution Name of the risk/ Description of risk and links to lpsen's activities Chapter references Improving people's life by offering innovative and safe medicines GOOD HEALTH AND WELL-BEING Product quality Protecting patients against the risks inherent to the biologic action of medicinal products and ensuring that benefit/risk for all products is positive.
-2.1.5.4 and 4.2.1 17 PARTNERSHIPS FOR THE GOALS Product and Patient Safety Non compliance with security requirements that could jeopardize patients' health.
-2.1.5.4 and 4.2.2 Animal welfare Ensuring the respect of the highest standards of animal welfare while guaranteeing the safety of Ipsen.
-4.2.3 Committed to ensure supply continuity Risk of Ipsen medicines supply shortage.
-4.2.4 and 2.1.3.1 Counterfeit products Counterfeit products of low quality and not complying with lpsen's health standards, which may endanger patients' health and generate loss in sales revenues.
-2.1.5.3 and 4.2.5 Responsible product promotion Improper marketing claims resulting in legal proceedings and mistrust of patients and Healthcare professionals, which could damage lpsen.
-2.1.2.9 and 4.2.6 Access to health The implementation of initiatives and actions to improve healthcare in countries where access to medicines is difficult and diseases are difficult to treat.
-4.2.7 Enhancing integrity to maintain a trusted relationship with our stakeholders 3 GOOD HEALTH AND WELL-SEING Data privacy Inability to ensure integrity and confidentiality of data, resulting in disclosure or theft of patient's information and breach of data privacy.
-2.1.5.2 and 4.3.1 4 SUBLITY 8 DECENT HORN AND PERMITS AND PE Anti-Corruption Corruption and conflicts of interest situations which could lead to major fines and penalties and damage to lpsen's image.
-2.1.2.9 and 4.3.2 16 PEACE JUSTICE AND STREAMS RECEITIONING Human Rights Respect of human rights in Ipsen's operations and in its supply chain.
-4.3.3 Driving our employees' excellence and engagement 5 SCHOOL S Talent attraction Loss and/or lack of key skills leading to delay of key programs and research projects launch, which could jeopardize Ipsen's ability to improve patients' health.
-4.4.1 16 PRACE, ARTHUR ASTRONAG ASTRONAGE STRUMAGE STR Employee engagement Negative impacts on employee motivation or on the quality of social relations that could jeopardize the achievement of some objectives and lead to a corresponding impact on the Group's results or financial position.
-4.4.2 Health and safety Compliance or risk control failure which could result in several incidents causing injury or impacting employees' health.
-2.1.3.2 and 4.4.3 Minimizing our environmental impact B CLEAN UNITE AND EXCHANGE GROWTH Climate and energy The climate risk related to business and supply chain disruption.
+Category SDG's contribution Name of the risk/ opportunity Description of risk and links to Ipsen's activities Chapter references Improving people's life by offering innovative and safe medicines 3 GOOD HEALTH AND WELL BEING Product quality Protecting patients against the risks inherent to the biologic action of medicinal products and ensuring that benefit/risk for all products is positive.
+17 PARTNERSHIPS FOR THE GOALS Product and Patient Safety Non compliance with security requirements that could jeopardize patients' health.
+2.1.5.4 and 4.2.2 669 Animal welfare Ensuring the respect of the highest standards of animal welfare while guaranteeing the safety of Ipsen.
+Committed to ensure supply continuity Risk of Ipsen medicines supply shortage.
+4.2.4 and 2.1.3.1 Counterfeit products Counterfeit products of low quality and not complying with Ipsen's health standards, which may endanger patients' health and generate loss in sales revenues.
+Responsible product promotion Improper marketing claims resulting in legal proceedings and mistrust of patients and Healthcare professionals, which could damage lpsen.
+Access to health The implementation of initiatives and actions to improve healthcare in countries where access to medicines is difficult and diseases are difficult to treat.
+Enhancing integrity to maintain a trusted relationship with our stakeholders 3 GOOD HEALTH AND WELL BEING Data privacy Inability to ensure integrity and confidentiality of data, resulting in disclosure or theft of patient's information and breach of data privacy.
+4 EDUCATION 8 DECEMPT WORK AND Anti-Corruption Corruption and conflicts of interest situations which could lead to major fines and penalties and damage to lpsen's image.
+16 PEACE AUSTREE AND STRONG INSTITUTIONS Human Rights Respect of human rights in Ipsen's operations and in its supply chain.
+4.3.3 Driving our employees' excellence and engagement 5 GENDER EQUIALITY Talent attraction Loss and/or lack of key skills leading to delay of key programs and research projects launch, which could jeopardize Ipsen's ability to improve patients' health.
+16 PEACE, AUCYLEE ALLS STRAGE INSTITUTIONS Employee engagement Negative impacts on employee motivation or on the quality of social relations that could jeopardize the achievement of some objectives and lead to a corresponding impact on the Group's results or financial position.
+Health and safety Compliance or risk control failure which could result in several incidents causing injury or impacting employees' health.
+Minimizing our environmental impact 6 CLEAN WATER AND SANTATION V Climate and energy The climate risk related to business and supply chain disruption.
 Failure to take action on climate change which could have an impact on investor confidence and talent retention.
-2.1.3.2 9 AND THE TRANSPORT TO SERVICE TO Management of water, waste and air emissions Failure of compliance or risk control which could result in water, waste and/or air pollution harming the environment and/or human health.
-2.1.3.2
+2.1.3.2 9 RUBSTRY, INVENTION AND MERASTRACTOR ADD MERASTRACTOR AD Management of water, waste and air emissions Failure of compliance or risk control which could result in water, waste and/or air pollution harming the environment and/or human health.
+13 REMARE 15 UN LAND

-IMPROVING PATIENTS' LIVES BY OFFERING 4.2 INNOVATIVE AND SAFE MEDICINES
+4.2 IMPROVING PATIENTS' LIVES BY OFFERING INNOVATIVE AND SAFE MEDICINES